8 Reasons Why Babies Cry

 There are a few more reasons why babies cry.
-They can be overtired or over stimulated.
+They can be overtired or overstimulated.
 They could have sensitive skin and the diaper or clothing tag is rubbing the wrong way.
 Check their position to make sure their leg is not caught up in the clothing or if they have a cramp.
-Here are some general strategies to help your baby to self-sooth.
+Here are some general strategies to help your baby to self-soothe.

 - Rhythmic motion– Your baby is used to moving in mom’s abdomen for hours every day.
 So babies can feel best with rhythmic movements.
 Try rocking, swaying in your arms or a swing, or bouncing on a ball.
 They will also love running water and being bathed.

-- White noise– When inside the uterus that baby was surrounded by loud sounds: digestive sounds, veins pumping blood, voices and the dog barking.
-So there is no need to tip toe around your sleeping baby.
+- White noise– When inside the uterus the baby was surrounded by loud sounds: digestive sounds, veins pumping blood, voices, and the dog barking.
+So there is no need to tiptoe around your sleeping baby.
 Babies love the sound of the vacuum, showers, and white noise machines.
 Babies will also mimic their breathing pattern of the person closest to them.
 If you can quiet your breathing, your baby will mimic you and you both will quiet.

-- Infant massage– using 1% lavender oil in a carrier oil you can gently massage you baby and sooth them.
+- Infant massage– using 1% lavender oil in a carrier oil you can gently massage your baby and soothe them.
 Classes are available to learn specific massages for gas, colic, and high needs babies.

 Every parent needs a break.
 You cannot do this all alone.
-It is not a reflection on you or your parenting style rather that crying and minimal sleep can cause stress.
+It is not a reflection on you or your parenting style rather than crying and minimal sleep can cause stress.
 Know that it’s ok that your baby cries.
 And no one expects you to be a master soother.
-By holding them as they cry , you are helping them!
+By holding them as they cry, you are helping them!
 Just slow your breathing and they will mimic you.
 Ultimately they are learning that you care every time you respond to them.
-Eventually the crying will slow and stop.
+Eventually, the crying will slow and stop.

-It’s important do practice self care.
-Make time for yourself and get out for awhile.
+It’s important to do practice self-care.
+Make time for yourself and get out for a while.
 Ask for help.
 You might be surprised at the number of people who would like to help you by holding your baby, doing chores, or cooking meals.
 And when help is not available put your baby in a safe place like a crib and take five minutes to yourself.

 Other helpful strategies when a baby is crying might include: breathing deeply counting to 10, changing the environment like going for a walk, practicing a mantra such as “I love my baby” or “This too will pass”, and reaching out to professional help with housework, sleep or your mental health.